OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

   )
 ```

-Now we will plot the RoC estimates showing the peak-points.
+Now we will plot the RoC estimates showing the peak points.
 So here we can see that there were rates of vegetation change throughout the record but only at certain moments in time (green dots - peak points) these changes were significant.
 There you go!

 ``` r
 RRatepol::plot_roc(